m0st4f4-hub/MCP-ProjectManager/CONTRIBUTING.md

 ## 📝 Before Committing Documentation Changes

-Run the README update script to refresh file lists:
+Pre-commit automatically runs the README update script.
+You can also run it manually if needed:

 ```bash
 npm run update-readmes
 ```

-This ensures all `README.md` files reflect up-to-date directory contents.
+This refreshes all README file lists.

 ---